Why is Scotland a prime rocket launch site?

 Well, not quite.
 Members of the British Interplanetary Society concluded it would be feasible to launch from Scotland by means of an SSO or polar orbit.

-The most efficient method would be a direct ascent route - a route where the trajectory does not fly over, or close to, an inhabited area of land as potential falling debris could be a risk to life.
+The most efficient method would be a direct ascent route - one where the trajectory does not fly over, or close to, an inhabited area of land as potential falling debris could be a risk to life.

 Spacecrafts would need to perform a dog-leg manoeuvre to avoid inhabited regions, such as the Faroes or Iceland.

-Not to mention they would need to avoid any "active oil and gas exploration area" - that includes the 184 oil rigs which were stationed in the North Sea by January 2018 .
+They would also need to avoid any "active oil and gas exploration area" - which includes the dozens of oil rigs stationed in the North Sea.

-Of the three sites, the government opted for the A'Mhoine peninsula bid as the best option in July 2018, beating Llanbedr Airfield in Wales.
+In July 2018, the UK government decided that the Moine peninsula bid was the best option.

-The £17.5m facility is expected to be used for launching small satellites and was initially granted £2.5m from the UK Space Agency.
+The £17.5m facility - called Space Hub Sutherland - is expected to be used for launching small satellites and was initially granted £2.5m from the UK Space Agency.

-And in March, architects were appointed to design the Melness Crofters Estate site, led by Norr Consultants - a firm which was involved in the construction of the tallest building in the world, Dubai's Burj Khalifa.
+In August last year, Highland Council granted HIE planning permission for the site and for up to 12 satellite launches a year.

-Now Scolpaig is another prominent contender in the space race - the newly-unveiled Spaceport 1 is set to operate in partnership with the nearby MoD Hebrides Range.
+The Scottish government did not call-in the local authority's decision for further consideration, clearing the way for the project to complete its journey through the planning process.